Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Introduction

-This new definition would allow $N> n\ell$ and not just $N=n\ell$.
-Note that the matrices $\X$ and $\Y$ do not depend on~$z$, but the linearization $\L(z)$ does, albeit only linearly; we could instead have chosen to use the words ``standard quadruple'' to mean $(\X,\C_1,\C_0,\Y)$ where $z$ does not appear of any of these matrices, but this seems to be a matter of aesthetics only.
+Note that the matrices $\X$ and $\Y$ do not depend on~$z$, but the linearization $\L(z)$ does, albeit only linearly; we could instead have chosen to use the words ``standard quadruple'' to mean $(\X,\C_1,\C_0,\Y)$ where $z$ does not appear of any of these matrices, but this quibble seems to be a matter of aesthetics only; we may use the term ``triple'' to refer to $\X$, the linearization, and $\Y$.

-In the case when the leading coefficient $\A_\ell$ of the matrix polynomial is nonsingular, one can reduce to the monic case in any of several ways.
-This is done in several places in the literature, and thus our generalized standard triple is not very new in allowing for a non-identity matrix coefficient of $\lambda$ in the linearization.
-For various reasons we do not wish to do this here; for instance, if the polynomial basis is not degree-graded, e.g. for the Bernstein basis, then it is not clear what one should use for the leading coefficient.
-Similarly for the Lagrange and Hermite interpolational bases.

-All we will need for the purposes of this paper is that the representation displayed in equation~\eqref{eq:resolventrepresentation} holds (whether we say that it involves a ``triple'' or a ``quadruple'').
-The representation itself is what is useful in the recursive construction of algebraic linearizations.

-There is some risk of confusion with this definition: not all properties of standard triples may hold for ``generalized standard triples'', and so we should take some care.